Create an elastic node pool with a custom image

 scp /etc/kubernetes/kube-proxy.kubeconfig $NODE:/etc/kubernetes/kube-proxy.kubeconfig

-8. Run the following command to add the kube-proxy service configuration:
+8. Add the kube-proxy service configuration:

 cat > /usr/lib/systemd/system/kube-proxy.service << EOF